Republican Party of Arkansas

 The Republican Party of Arkansas (RPA), headquartered at 1201 West 6th Street in downtown Little Rock, is the affiliate of the Republican Party in Arkansas.
 It is currently the dominant party in the state, controlling all four of Arkansas' U.S. House seats, both U.S. Senate seats, all statewide executive offices, including the governorship, and supermajorities in both houses of the state legislature.

 The Republican Party of Arkansas was founded on April 2, 1867, by "the leading Union men" of Arkansas.
 Under Powell Clayton, it played a preeminent role in politics at the height of Reconstruction in the state (1864–1874).
-The party chairman is Joseph K. Wood.
+The party chairman is Joseph K. Wood, and the current executive director is Drew Martin.